iterative/dvc.org/content/docs/command-reference/commit.md

 Stores the current contents of files and directories tracked by DVC in the
 <abbr>cache</abbr>, and updates `dvc.lock` or `.dvc` files as needed.
 This
 forces DVC to accept the contents of tracked data currently in the
 <abbr>workspace</abbr>, even if they have changed.
-Let's see the scenarios in
+We explore the scenarios in
-which this can be useful.
+which this can be useful next.

-Normally, `dvc repro` and `dvc run` finish up with the same steps as `dvc add`, for each <abbr>output</abbr> involved.
-In summary:
+DVC commands that track data (`dvc add`, `dvc repro`, `dvc run`) do the following for each file or directory in question:

-- Compute the hash value of the file or directory and save it in the `dvc.lock` or `.dvc` file.
+- Save the hash value of the file(s) in the `dvc.lock` or `.dvc` file.
-- If using Git, append the file/directory path to `.gitignore`.
-- Store the data in question in the cache.
+- Store the file contents in the cache.

 The last step can be skipped with the `--no-commit` option of those commands, for example when testing/experimenting with data or [stages](/doc/command-reference/run).
-This avoids caching unfinished data (hash values are still calculated and added to `dvc.lock` or `.dvc` files).
-This is where `dvc commit` comes into play: It performs that last step when needed.
+This avoids caching unfinished data.
+And that's where `dvc commit` comes into play: It performs that last step when needed.

 💡 For convenience, a pre-commit Git hook is available to remind you to `dvc commit` when needed.
 See `dvc install` for more info.